Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 virtualenv my_env
 ```

-Next, will activate our new environment `my_env` with either of the following commands:
+Next, we will activate our new environment `my_env` with either of the following commands:

 ```bash
 # Linux/macOS